 After King David's death, possibly around 3,000 years ago, his son Solomon took over the kingdom and constructed what is now called the First Temple — supposedly the first purpose-built temple in which to worship God.
-The temple was located in Jerusalem and contained the Ark of the Covenant which, in turn, contained tablets inscribed with the 10 Commandments.
+The temple was located in Jerusalem and contained the Ark of the Covenant, which held tablets inscribed with the 10 Commandments.
 Recent archaeological excavations show that smaller temples also existed in Israel at the time the First Temple was flourishing.

-"Over a century of archaeological explorations in Jerusalem — the capital of the glamorous biblical United Monarchy — failed to reveal evidence for any meaningful 10th-century building activity," wrote Finkelstein in a paper published in 2010 in the book "One God?
+"Over a century of archaeological explorations in Jerusalem — the capital of the glamorous biblical United Monarchy — failed to reveal evidence for any meaningful 10th-century building activity," Finkelstein wrote in a paper published in 2010 in the book "One God?
 One Cult?
-One Nation: Archaeological and Biblical Perspectives" (De Gruyter, 2010).
-Finkelstein says that King David's kingdom was likely a more modest state than the one described in the Hebrew Bible.
+One Nation: Archaeological and Biblical Perspectives (opens in new tab)" (De Gruyter, 2010).
+Finkelstein wrote that King David's kingdom was likely a more modest state than the one described in the Hebrew Bible.

 Northern & southern kingdoms

 Hoshea was forced to pay tribute to the Assyrians, the Hebrew Bible says.
-He rebelled but was crushed by Assyrian forces around 723 B.C. (the exact date is not clear).
+He later rebelled but was crushed by Assyrian forces around 723 B.C. (the exact date is not clear).
 The kingdom of Israel then came to an end, and its remaining territory was incorporated into the Assyrian Empire.
 Many Israelites were deported to Assyria.
-The Hebrew Bible says that Judah was the last Jewish kingdom standing although it was forced to pay tribute to Assyria.
+The Hebrew Bible says that Judah was the last Jewish kingdom standing, although it was forced to pay tribute to Assyria.

 Fall of Judah & Babylonian exile(opens in new tab)

-In recent years, a number of cuneiform tablets have emerged from Iraq revealing details of the lives of some of the Jewish deportees.
-Many of these tablets were purchased by private collectors on the antiquities market, raising concerns that some of the tablets may have been recently looted.
+In recent years, a number of cuneiform tablets have emerged from Iraq that reveal details of the lives of some of the Jewish deportees.
+Many of these tablets were purchased by private collectors on the antiquities market, raising concerns that some of the tablets may have been looted.

 The tablets give details on Jewish people who lived at a village called Āl-Yahūdu, which in Akkadian means the "village of Judea."
-The tablets were "written by Babylonian scribes on behalf of the Judean families that lived in and around Āl-Yahūdu," wrote Kathleen Abraham, a professor at the University of Leuven in Belgium, in a paper she wrote for an exhibition catalog, "Light and Shadows: The Story of Iran and the Jews" (Beit Hatfutsot, 2011).
+The tablets were "written by Babylonian scribes on behalf of the Judean families that lived in and around Āl-Yahūdu," Kathleen Abraham, a professor at the University of Leuven in Belgium, wrote in a paper (opens in new tab) for an exhibition catalog, "Light and Shadows: The Story of Iran and the Jews" (Beit Hatfutsot, 2011).